yallop/semantics-agda/README.md

 #### Acknowledgements

+Thanks to
-Thanks to Jacob Bennett-Woolf for contributions to --exact-split support and precedence/associativity.
+- Jacob Bennett-Woolf for contributions to --exact-split support and precedence/associativity.
+- Michael Lee for the L2 mechanisation